CompFUSE/DCA/misc/wiki/Parameters.md

 `"directory":` string ("./")
 Directory to write the output to.

-`"output-format":` string ("HDF5")
-File format of the output files.
-Options are: "HDF5" | "JSON".

 `"directory-config-read":` string ("")
 If not empty, the Monte Carlo configuration will be initialized with the configurations stored in this directory.

 `"directory-config-write":` string ("")
 If not empty, after the last Monte Carlo iteration, the configurations are written in this directory.

 `"filename-dca":` string ("dca.hdf5")
 Filename for the output of the application <tt>main_dca</tt>.